 Pendulums perform oscillations.
 Gravity produces the restoring moment.
 We distinguish between mathematical and physical pendulums.
-A mathematical pendulum describes an idealised gravity pendulum.
+A mathematical pendulum describes an idealised thread pendulum.
 In physical pendulums, the shape and size of the pendulum body is taken into account.
 Both are theoretical models for the description of a real pendulum.

 The TM 161 unit is used to study pendulum swings.
-A gravity pendulum (mathematical pendulum) and a rod pendulum (as a physical pendulum) are compared to each other.
+A thread pendulum (mathematical pendulum) and a rod pendulum (as a physical pendulum) are compared to each other.
 The unit contains a metal rod with a movable auxiliary mass as the rod pendulum.
 The suspension point can be adjusted on the knife-edge bearing of the pendulum.
-The length of the gravity pendulum can be easily changed using a clamping device.
+The length of the thread pendulum can be easily changed using a clamping device.

 The experimental unit is designed to be fixed to a wall.